Chapter 5: The New Big Lies – What Some Of The Most Popular Yet Deceitful Phrases Demonizing Israel Really Mean

 For eighteen years, the world yelled “disproportionate bombing” and called for “humanitarian ceasefires” whenever Israel defended itself against rockets from Gaza.
 For eighteen years, Hamas stole much humanitarian aid sent to Gaza.
 After Hamas invaded, shattering so many lives, from an Israeli perspective, what would be “humanitarian” about a premature ceasefire?
 It’s like calling yourself “pro-peace” while tolerating a terrorist-dictatorship in Gaza that oppresses Gazans and threatens Israelis.

-Israel’s primary obligation is to defend its citizens, and free its hostages, restoring a certain balance of fear that deters its genocidal neighbors, while rearranging the borders so a “clean” buffer zone, with no farming, no human intrusion, distances Gazans from their Israeli neighbors.
+Israel’s primary obligation is to defend its citizens, and free its hostages, restoring a certain balance of fear that deters its genocidal neighbors, while rearranging the borders so a buffer zone, with no human intrusion, distances Gazans from their Israeli neighbors.

-Israel has tried easing the burden on innocents stuck between Hamas and the IDF – while refuting the lie that Hamas is a small, marginal group in Gaza.
-Most Gazans, along with as many as 72 percent of Palestinians, celebrated the carnage, and many zealously participated in it.
-Still, Israel keeps experimenting with ways to help, to minimize civilian suffering.
-External military experts acknowledged that Israel’s decision prolonged its campaign, sometimes limited its military successes, and occasionally cost Israeli lives.
+Israel kept trying to ease the burden on innocents stuck between Hamas and the IDF – while refuting the lie that Hamas is a small, marginal group in Gaza.
+Most Gazans, along with as many as 72 percent of Palestinians, celebrated the carnage, and many joined in.
+Still, Israel kept experimenting with ways to help, to minimize civilian suffering.
+External military experts acknowledged that Israel’s decision prolonged its campaign, sometimes limited its military successes, and cost Israeli lives.
 Unfortunately, the phrase “humanitarian aid” too often means resupplying Hamas, while “ceasefire” sounds like only pressuring Israel and letting the killers regroup.

 Palestinian propagandists have developed a language that distorts words, negates history, and obscures Palestinian intentions.